modatt/42_fract-ol/README.md

 ### mapping
 Absolutely!
 Let’s break down mapping from screen space to the complex plane — slowly, clearly, and visually. 🧠✨

-🖥️ Imagine Your Window:
+ Imagine Your Window:
 Let's say your screen (window) size is:

-ini
-Copy code
 WIDTH = 800
 HEIGHT = 800
 This is your pixel space (aka screen space):

-scss
-Copy code
 (0,0)              → Top-left corner
 (799,799)          → Bottom-right corner
 Now, let’s say you're rendering the Mandelbrot set, and the part of the complex plane you're viewing is:

-pgsql
-Copy code
 Real range:   [-2.0 to +2.0]     ⬅ left to right
-Imaginary range: [+2.0 to -2.0] ⬅ top to bottom (yes, Y is upside down) 🧭 Goal
+Imaginary range: [+2.0 to -2.0] ⬅ top to bottom (yes, Y is upside down) Goal
 For every pixel (x, y) on your screen, figure out which complex number c = re + im*i it represents.

-🧮 The Formula (Linear Interpolation)
+ The Formula (Linear Interpolation)
 This is how we "map" a number from one range to another:

-c
-Copy code
 double map(double val, double from_min, double from_max, double to_min, double to_max)
 {
     return to_min + (val - from_min) * (to_max - to_min) / (from_max - from_min);
 }
-🎯 Example: Map pixel x = 400 (middle of screen) → Real number
+ Example: Map pixel x = 400 (middle of screen) → Real number We’re mapping:
-We’re mapping:

 val = 400